-- Α

-- В Good

-- C Satisfactory

-- Minimal pass (Plus (+) and minus (-) may be used as modifiers with the above letter grades)

-- NP Not Passed

-- NC No Credit (unsatisfactory performance, 'D+' or below equivalent, in a class taken on a satisfactory/no credit basis)

-- CR Credit (student-elected satisfactory; A, B, or C equivalent)

-- No-option Satisfactory; A, B, or C equivalent

-- L Pass, letter grade to be reported

-- W Withdraw

-- Continuing course

-- Incomplete I

-- RP Repeated Course

-- No grade reported

-- The notation 'NC' represents unsatisfactory performance in NC courses taken on a satisfactory/no credit basis.
-Performance is equivalent to letter grade 'D+' or below.

-- NP The notation 'NP' is used by instructors in courses taken for a letter grade that are not passed.

-- CR In a course for which some students will receive letter grades, the 'CR' represents performance that is satisfactory or better when the student has elected the 'CR' grading option.

-- For an activity course or a course in which the instructor elects to grade students only on a satisfactory/no credit basis, the 'S' represents performance that is satisfactory or better.
+- NC The notation 'NC' represents unsatisfactory performance in courses taken on a satisfactory/no credit basis.
+Performance is equivalent to letter grade 'D+' or below. - NP The notation 'NP' is used by instructors in courses taken for a letter grade that are not passed. - CR In a course for which some students receive letter grades, the 'CR' represents performance that is satisfactory or better when the student has elected the 'CR' grading option. - For an activity course or a course in which the instructor elects to grade students only on a satisfactory/no credit basis, the 'S' represents performance that is satisfactory or better.
 For such a course, no letter grades may be assigned for satisfactorily completed work.